Contiguous Boundary Guarding: A Greedy Algorithm

 \section{A Greedy Algorithm}

 In this section we present a greedy algorithm, for contiguous guarding of $\partial$, that finds a guard set $\Gamma$ of size at most $\OPT{+}1$.

-If the intersection of the supporting halfplanes of the edges of $P$ is nonempty, then $P$ is star-shaped.
-In this case, by placing a guard at the intersection we cover $\partial$, and thus $|\Gamma|=1$.
+If the intersection of the supporting halfplanes of the edges of $P$ is nonempty, then $P$ is star-shaped.\footnote{The {\em supporting halfplane} of an edge $e$ of $P$ is the halfplane its boundary goes through $e$ and it lies on the side of $e$ that is interior to $P$.} In this case, by placing a guard at the intersection we cover $\partial$, and thus $|\Gamma|=1$.

 From now on assume that $P$ is not star-shaped.
 Let $p_1$ be an arbitrary point on $\partial$, referred to as the {\em starting point}.
 Let $p_2\in \partial$ be the farthest point from $p_1$ in counter-clockwise direction such that $\partial(p_1,p_2)$ can be covered by one guard.
 Let $p'_1\in \partial$ be the farthest point from $p_2$ in clockwise direction such that $\partial(p'_1,p_2)$ can be covered by one guard.
 See Figure~\ref{greedy-fig}.
 Observe that $p_1\in \partial(p'_1,p_2)$; it might be the case that $p'_1=p_1$.
 Let $p_3,\dots,p_m$, with $m\ge 3$, be the points on $\partial$ such that